EnriqueEP81/starwars-app/README.md

     - When the user first loads the page or performs a search/filter, **all starships are fetched** from SWAPI and stored in an **in-memory cache**.
     - The user can perform global sorting on the entire dataset by fields like Name or Created.
     - Additionally, the user can filter (search) starships by Name or Model via a search box and a dropdown selector.
 This filtering is applied globally to the cached data.
     - Pagination is done on the filtered and sorted cached list, avoiding repeated calls to SWAPI.
+    -
+- **Sorting Mechanism and Open/Closed Principle**
+  The sorting logic for both People and Starships is designed following the Open/Closed Principle.
+  This means that sorting by different fields (like Name or Created) is implemented using a generic sorting interface, where each sorting strategy is a separate class (or bean).
+  If a new sorting criterion is needed, it can be added easily without modifying existing code — just by adding a new sorter implementation and registering it.

 ## Getting Started